onaraighl/hydroDynInstability/RayleighBenard/README.md

-This directory contains some simple codes to evaluate the dispersion relation in Rayleigh-Benard convection.
+This directory contains some simple codes to evaluate the dispersion relation in Rayleigh-Bénard convection.